Virginia Governor Orders Removal of Confederate Statue Amid Protests

 “Those are wise words indeed,” Governor Northam said Thursday morning.

-The Lee statue that Northam has ordered to be removed was erected in 1890 and sits at the eastern edge of the city’s Monument Avenue, which is lined with four other statues of Confederate leaders.
+The Lee statue that Northam has ordered to be removed was erected in 1890 and sits in the middle of the city’s Monument Avenue, which is lined with four other statues of Confederate leaders.

 Lee’s monument is unique as it is the only state-owned statue, while the others are on city land.
 Because the state owns it, Northam said, the governor has the power to remove it.
 Northam has instructed the Virginia Department of General Services to remove the statute “as soon as possible.”